zandershah/notes/music140.md

 - Before Rock 'n' Roll, they call his song Rockabilly, he had a nickname "The Hillbilly Cat".
 - 12 songs, all covers.
 He does not write songs.

-Sam Phillips sells Elvis's record contract to RCA for $35,000 (high for the standards of the time).
+Sam Phillips sells Elvis's record contract to RCA in 1956 for $35,000 (high for the standards of the time).
 He uses this money to promote more new artists, most notably, Johnny Cash.

 11 appearances on national television (there are 3 channels in 1956).
 Tens of millions people watching.
 Everyone knows who he is.

-Example: "Heartbreak Hotel" (Aril-May 1956)
+Example: "Heartbreak Hotel" (April-May 1956)

 - #1 Pop, #1 Country, #5 R&B.